Commerce ministry focuses on modernizing trade mechanism - PakObserver

 Islamabad

-Ministry of commerce is focussing on modernizing the trade mechanism to facilitate international and domestic trade, and enhance export.
-“We are working to search new trade avenues and markets in different regions of the world to get access to these markets for promotion of country’s trade,” Senior official of ministry of commerce told APP, here on Friday.
+Ministry of commerce is focusing on modernizing the trade mechanism to facilitate international and domestic trade and enhance export.
+“We are working to search new trade avenues and markets in different regions of the world to get access to these markets for promotion of country’s trade,” Senior official of ministry of commerce told APP here.

 New tarde policy mainly targeted the international and internal trade for improving supply chain, enhancing use of technology and providing competitiveness.